The North Atlantic hurricane season officially runs from 1 June to 30 November. The vast majority of tropical storms

 short-lived systems that went unnoticed earlier in the record (Landsea et al. 2010).

 During 1981-2010, Atlantic hurricane seasons averaged 12.1 named storms (NS, maximum 1-minute surface winds between

 39-73 mph), with 6.4 of those becoming hurricanes (H, maximum 1-minute surface winds of at least 74 mph) and 2.7 becoming major hurricanes (MH, maximum 1-minute surface

 winds exceeding 111 mph, categories 3-5 on the Saffir-Simpson hurricane scale).

-Measuring total seasonal activity: The Accumulated Cyclone Energy (ACE) index
+Measuring total overall seasonal activity: The Accumulated Cyclone Energy (ACE)

 NOAA’s Atlantic hurricane season classifications